 At 2.4-miles you reach the Colonel’s Chair Trail which leads left (north) toward the top of the Hunter Mountain chair lift and a seasonally operated snack bar.
 However, if you go there you will descend several hundred feet.
 Hunter is the most developed of the 3500′ high peaks in the Catskills.

 Continuing on the Spruceton Trail with an occasional glimpse of the fire tower the hiker makes the last mile to the summit.
 This section of the trail is very pleasant.
-With gentle grades on the summit ridge the trail moves through a spruce-fir forest.
+With gentle grades on the summit ridge, the trail moves through a spruce-fir forest.
 The trees close in on the trail.

 Look down and see animal tracks at all times during the year.
 One hike during winter we saw rabbit and bobcat tracks that headed into the trees.
 We wondered who won?
 We have also seen deer and bear tracks on this high elevation trail.

-Upon reaching the summit at 3.4-miles one is greeted with a attractive clearing surrounded by balsam fir.
+Upon reaching the summit at 3.4-miles one is greeted with an attractive clearing surrounded by balsam fir.
 The fire tower stands proud and tall after its long overdue make-over.
-A summit observers cabin also sits on this place.
+A summit observers cabin also sits in this place.
 The cabin served as home to the summit observers when the tower was still being used for fire observation is now a respite for climbers as they sit on its front porch at the wooden table.

 The view from the Hunter Mt fire tower is among the best on any mountain in New York.

 Keep in mind, these towers stood tall even when in disrepair.
 Go see what you came here for, the view!
 The view from the tower is expansive.
-Just east of north anchoring the scene is the rugged Black Dome Range of Caudal, Camel’s Hump, Thomas Cole, Black Dome and Black Head Mountains.
+Just east of north anchoring the scene is the rugged Black Dome Range of Caudal, Camel’s Hump, Thomas Cole, Black Dome, and Black Head Mountains.
 To the left and behind Caudal and Camel’s Hump is Windham High Peak.
 To the right of Black Head is what is known as Arizona Peak and to its right is Stopple Point.
 Moving farther east is North and South Mountain and the sandy beaches of North Lake.
 If you have binoculars and the sun is high, you might see Kaaterskill Falls!

 Continuing east the view provides a good look at Cauterskill (Kaaterskill) High Peak and its lower companion Round Top.
 In front of the Black Dome Range is Onteora Mountain at a stumpy 3220 feet.
-To the southeast are the mountains of Eastern Devil’s Path, Plateau in the foreground with Sugarloaf, Twin and Indian Head behind.
+To the southeast are the mountains of Eastern Devil’s Path, Plateau in the foreground with Sugarloaf, Twin, and Indian Head behind.

 Looking south the jumble of the southern high peaks crowd together, the Burroughs Range, Giant Ledge and Panther.
 To the southwest are the mountains Spruce, Fir, Big Indian, Eagle, Haynes, Balsam, and Belleayre.
 Behind them is Doubletop, Graham, Balsam Lake.
-To the south going west in the foreground is SW Hunter, Westkill, North Dome and Sherrill.
+To the south going west in the foreground is SW Hunter, Westkill, North Dome, and Sherrill.
 Looking west is Rusk and the rest of the Lexington Range.
 Far off to the west Bearpen and Vly can be seen.

-From this point there are hundreds of lower peaks, too numerous to name.
+From this point, there are hundreds of lower peaks, too numerous to name.
 On cold days when the sky is crystal clear one can see the Green Mountains of Vermont, Berkshires in Massachusetts, the lower hills of Connecticut, the Shawangunks near New Paltz, and finally seen in the distance the faint mountains of northern New Jersey.

-From the summit the hiker has two options for descent back to the Spruceton Valley.
-The return trip can be made following the same route up or by making a nice loop down the Hunter Mountain Trail to connect with Devil’s Path and the DiamondTrail returning to the Spruceton Valley with a short road walk back to your car.
+From the summit, the hiker has two options for the descent back to the Spruceton Valley.
+The return trip can be made following the same route up or by making a nice loop down the Hunter Mountain Trail to connect with Devil’s Path and the Diamond Notch Trail returning to the Spruceton Valley with a short road walk back to your car.

 Return via Devil’s Path

-The view encompasses most of the southern peaks and a close up view of SW Hunter, Westkill, and Rusk.
+The view encompasses most of the southern peaks and a close-up view of SW Hunter, Westkill, and Rusk.
 The Spruceton Valley is far below.

-The operation lasted for eleven years and used a 1.7 mile cable tramway and Railroad from a summit camp on Hunter to deliver the virgin cuttings to a mill in Diamond Notch and out of the Spruceton Valley.
+The operation lasted for eleven years and used a 1.7-mile cable tramway and Railroad from a summit camp on Hunter to deliver the virgin cuttings to a mill in Diamond Notch and out of the Spruceton Valley.
 This lumber was used to help build the Ashokan Reservoir and provide materials for construction in Stony Clove and the Ulster & Delaware railroads.

 Continuing on the footpath to a nice view from Geiger Point (left) looking over the steep headwall of the Spruceton Valley is found.

-|Contact Information:||DEC Region 4 Stamford Office
+|Contact Information:||DEC Region 4 Stamford

-Hours: M-F 8:30AM - 4:30PM
+Office hours: M-F 8:30AM - 4:30PM

-Phone: (607) 652-7365
+Phone: (607) 652-7365;

-Law Enforcement, Emergency & Rangers: 518-408-5850 or dial 911
+Backcountry Emergency: (Search, Rescue & Forest Fire): 518-408-5850 or dial 911